taylor-lane-eng/rocket-flight-data-acquisition-system/Verification/verification.md

 <p>
-The avionics system was operated continuously for a minimum duration of 180 seconds while recording telemetry data.
+The avionics system was operated continuously for a minimum duration of 180 seconds while recording test data.
 The resulting data file was inspected for completeness and storage integrity.
 </p>